alimahmoud0096/easyCashTask/README.md

 • Use MVVM architecture pattern.
-• get data from APIs provided and cache data retrieved in a secure room db.
+• get data from APIs provided and cache data retrieved in a secure room db. by using    and can change pass key from gradle implementation ("net.zetetic:android-database-sqlcipher:4.5.3")

 • In case of no internet connection, the app shows the cached data and works offline.
 • Prevent users from taking screenshots or recording the screen while opening the app.
 • Prevent MITM cyberattacks.